outrunnl/dbcollect/README.md

 ## Author

 Bart Sjerps (bart &lt;at&gt; outrun &lt;dot&gt; nl) - with great contributions from my colleagues at DellEMC.<br>
-Original version and other improvements by Graham Thornton (oraclejedi &lt;at&gt; gmail &lt;dot&gt; com).
+Original collect-awr version and other improvements by Graham Thornton (oraclejedi &lt;at&gt; gmail &lt;dot&gt; com).